Technology, eMed, - and Caring for Our Missionaries

 eMed page

 eMed truly is a huge blessing.
-My brain is NOT capable of tracking all this on its own as hundreds of missionaries come and go.
-I honestly can’t imagine the stacks of notebooks mission leaders used to juggle with nurses and the mission medical department before eMed.
+My brain is NOT capable of tracking all this on its own, as hundreds of missionaries come and go.
+I honestly can’t imagine the stacks of notebooks mission leaders used to juggle with nurses and the missionary medical department before eMed.
 Now, I can read the nurse’s notes, she can read mine, and we can even send missionaries quick assessment tests to check on their mental health.

 And whenever President Quinn or I need to talk with a missionary—or with parents about their health we can review everything in eMed first.
 Thank you Sister Ritchie for all your updates and your informative and helpful notes!